-Materials for use in flat roofing systems are suitable only if the manufacturer has declared compliance with the relevant harmonised European Product Specification and has affixed the CE Mark to the product.
-Where no relevant harmonised European Product Specification exists, the product should either comply with a relevant British Standard or be independently certificated for fitness for purpose by the British Board of Agrément or other notified body.
+Materials for use in flat roofing systems are suitable only if the manufacturer has declared compliance with the relevant harmonised European Product Specification (hEN or European Technical Approval Guideline (ETAG) and has affixed the CE Mark to the product.
+All waterproof membrane products shall also have a certificate of fitness for purpose issued by a member of the European Union of Agrément (UEAtc).
+This may comprise a British Board of Agrément certificate or an equivalent certificate of another UEAtc member.